EB-1A Visa Guide: Everything You Need to Know About the EB-1A Visa

 - Apply for Green Card: If I-140 is approved, file I-485 (Adjustment of Status) if inside the U.S., or go through consular processing if abroad.
 Include biometrics appointment for I-485.

 - Receive Green Card: Upon approval of your I-485 or consular interview, you receive your green card.
-Total time can be 6-18 months, depending on premium processing and visa availability.
+In some cases, the total time from filing to green card can be roughly 6–18 months, but actual timelines vary significantly based on visa-bulletin availability, USCIS and consular backlogs, and the specifics of your case.

 8. Conclusion